zxcvbnmasdfghjk7/EconomyPlus/README.md

 No!
 Well maybe if this gets upvoted.
 Probably I won't add 1.8 backend support because due to security and incompatibility issues with dependencies.

+> Can I request a feature?

+Absolutely!
+You can request a suggested feature with Github's issue template.

 ### Authors

-This repository is under development by EddieDiamondFire (Also known as ScxLore1216)
+Author of this repository is EddieDiamondFire (ScxLore1216).

+#### Contributors
+None.
+Coming Soon!

 ### Developer Guide